 Total votes cast 139

-20m.
-Climb through the overhangs to a ledge then, from the left-hand end of this (low runners) step awkwardly up and left (much harder for the short who might claim an E2 5c) to reach a sloping ledge on the previous route.
-Finish up this or more directly.
+Climb through the overhangs to a ledge then, from the left-hand end of this (low runners) step awkwardly up and left (much harder for the short who might claim an E2 5c) to reach a sloping ledge on Mississippi Variant.
+Finish up this.

 Login to your ROCKFAX account to add your comments - Search for comments.